 What are the Golden Gate National Parks?

 This is the popular moniker for Golden Gate National Recreation Area (the most-visited unit of the 417 parks under the National Park Service), Muir Woods National Monument, and Fort Point National Historic Site.
-Together, these parks attract over 19 million visitors each year—more than the visitation to Yosemite, Yellowstone, Grand Canyon, and Olympic national parks combined.
+Together, these parks often attract over 19 million visitors each year—more than the visitation to Yosemite, Yellowstone, Grand Canyon, and Olympic national parks combined.

 - 37 distinct park sites, from Muir Woods National Monument to Fort Point National Historic Site to Alcatraz Island.